psygreg/vanilla-max-minecraft/README.md

-# vanilla-max-minecraft
+# Vanilla Max
-Official GitHub repo for the Vanilla Max modpack for Minecraft.
+The official GitHub repo for the Vanilla Max modpack for Minecraft.

+### Refer to the Wiki for more information and details!